harness/developer-hub/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase.md

 ## Configure the default codebase

-When you add a **Build** stage to a CI pipeline, you can select a [code repo connector](#code-repo-connectors) that connects to the Git account or repository where your code is stored.
-The first codebase declared in a pipeline becomes the pipeline's *default codebase*.
+When you add a **Build** stage to a CI pipeline, you specify where your build code is stored.
+This becomes the pipeline's *default codebase*.

 1. In the Pipeline Studio, select **Add Stage**, and then select **Build**.
 2. Enter a **Stage Name**. **Description** and **Tags** are optional.
 3. Make sure **Clone Codebase** is enabled.
 This tells Harness to clone the codebase into the build environment before running the steps in the stage.
-4. To clone a repo from the [Harness Code Repository module](/docs/code-repository), select **Harness**.
-To clone a repo from a third-party SCM provider, select **Third party provider**.
+4. Configure your codebase connection.
-5. For **Connector**, select or create a [code repo connector](#code-repo-connectors).
-This is not required for the Harness Code Repository module.
+   * To clone a repo from the [Harness Code Repository module](/docs/code-repository), select **Harness Code Repository**, and then select the repo to clone.
-6. If **Repository Name** is not automatically populated, specify a repository to use for this pipeline.
-You can also set this field to `<+input>` to specify a repo at runtime.
+   * To clone a repo from a third-party Git provider, select **Third-party Git provider**, select the relevant [code repo connector](#code-repo-connectors), and enter the name of the repo to clone, if **Repository Name** is not automatically populated.
-7. Select **Set Up Stage**.
+5. Select **Set Up Stage**.

 If you need to change the connector or other default codebase settings, go to [Edit the default codebase configuration](#edit-the-default-codebase-configuration).
 If you don't want every stage to clone the default codebase, go to [Disable Clone Codebase for specific stages](#disable-clone-codebase-for-specific-stages).
+You can also [clone multiple repositories in a stage](./clone-and-process-multiple-codebases-in-the-same-pipeline.md).

 ![Configuring the codebase when adding a Build stage.](./static/create-and-configure-a-codebase-00.png)